 Results presented in this section were gathered on a single Cray XC40 compute node consisting of two 12-core Intel Xeon E5-2690 v3 processors featuring the "Haswell" microarchitecture.
-Each core, running at a clock rate of 3.2 GHz17, provides a single-core peak performance of 51.2 gigaflops (GFLOPS) in double precision and 102.4 GFLOPS in single precision.18 Each socket has a 30MB L3 cache that is shared among cores, and each core has a private 256KB L2 cache and 32KB L1 (data) cache.
-Performance experiments were gathered under the SuSE 11 operating system running the Linux 3.0.101 (x86_64) kernel.
-Source code was compiled by the GNU C compiler (gcc), ver-
+Each core, running at a clock rate of 3.2 GHz, provides a single-core peak performance of 51.2 gigaflops (GFLOPS) in double precision and 102.4 GFLOPS in single precision.
+Each socket has a 30MB L3 cache that is shared among cores, and each core has a private 256KB L2 cache and 32KB L1 (data) cache.
+Performance experiments were gathered under the SuSE 11 operating system running the Linux 3.0.101 (x86\64) kernel.
+Source code was compiled by the GNU C compiler (gcc) version 5.2.0.
+The version of BLIS used in these tests was not officially released at the time of this writing, and was adapted from version 0.2.1-85.